 After a day and a half, we had enough of Phuket and started thinking about spending the rest of the holiday, a bit more than a week, in the Phi Phi Islands, presumably the unspoiled paradise we were longing for.

 We went to book the boat ticket for the following morning and the travel agent looked a bit puzzled when we said we had booked our hotel in Phi Phi Don (the main island) for five days.
 Probably he sensed we had no idea what we would have found, especially after, out of frustration, I asked him “Is this Thailand or did I get the wrong plane ticket??
 Where is Thailand??
 I want to see Thailand!”
 Visibly troubled, he whispered, “I know, I know, maybe try Bangkok?”

 Anyhow, at the moment of our departure from Phuket we were still convinced we were leaving the worst example of Thailand’s tourism industry.
 This illusion was short-lived, as in less than three hours we reached Phi Phi Don.
 My initial shock prevented me from forming an opinion, realizing what the hell I was doing there, or even complaining, which is pretty unusual for me.

 The best definition I could come up with for Phi Phi Don was of a terrestrial paradise turned into a trash bin.

-Phi Phi Don does have some houses where locals live, but nevertheless it gave me the impression to be a very recent settlement, where people moved just with the aim of exploiting the nature for the sake of money and tourism.
+Phi Phi Don does have some houses where locals live, but nevertheless, it gave me the impression to be a very recent settlement, where people moved just intending to exploit nature for the sake of money and tourism.